Boating Laws

 Captain's License Canada: Understanding What It Is

 You need a captain's license to operate a commercial vessel or carry passengers for hire in Canadian waters.
-This document differs from a Pleasure Craft Operator Card (PCOC), which is required for non-commercial purposes.
+This document differs from the Canada boating "license" or Pleasure Craft Operator Card (PCOC), which is required for non-commercial purposes.

 In other words, if you're boating recreationally, you need a PCOC, and if you're boating for hire, you need a captain's license.